nfiniity/sample_ros_node/README.md

 # Sample ROS2 project
-An simple ROS2 node example in C++ which publish and subscribes its generated message.
+An simple ROS2 node example with message generation in C++.